Meet the cast of The Little Drummer Girl

 Max Irons plays Al

 Who is Al?
-A member of Charlie’s theatre crowd who travel out to Greece together.
+Charlie’s boyfriend – or something like that – who travels out to Greece with her.
+He’s self-righteously political and kind of annoying.

 Where have I seen Max Irons before?
 The actor has starred as Howard Carter in Tutankhamun, Miles in The Riot Club, and King Edward in The White Queen.
 His most recent role was as Joe Turner in TV series Condor.